Journal Entry for Sales Returns or Return Inwards

 |ABC Corporation||Personal||Credit||Credit the giver|

-Sales return isn’t exactly an expense or a loss to the company, however, it reduces current assets (in case of credit sales), therefore, it indirectly acts as a loss.
+Sales return isn’t exactly an expense or a loss to the company, however, it reduces current assets (in the case of credit sales), therefore, it indirectly acts as a loss.

 Short Quiz for Self-Evaluation